+This policy follows the principles set out in the September 2022 'Behaviour in Schools' guidance and meets or exceeds all of the minimum requirements.
 At Weston Park Primary School and Weston Shore Infant School we want to create and foster a safe, calm environment where everyone feels secure and respected.
 We want a working environment which encourages pupils and staff to give their best both inside and outside of the school.
 We believe that good behaviour is based on mutual respect between children and adults.
 Our expectations are that people treat others the way they would like to be treated themselves.

 This policy for Positive Behaviour provides a framework in order to support our pupils and staff to establish and maintain excellent relationships in an atmosphere of encouragement, praise and reward.
+We believe in consistency and routine, that way children know what to expect.

 Our aim is to foster an inclusive school community where children can learn and develop as confident citizens.
-We recognise that, within a climate of inclusion, there will be children who need a personalised approach to their specific behavioural needs which is supported via Individual Behaviour Plans (IBP).
-This policy describes the structures and strategies within the school which, if observed consistently at all times, will enable us to manage the children's behaviour and support the ethos of our school.
+We recognise that, within a climate of inclusion, there will be children who need a personalised approach to their specific behavioural needs.
+We also recognise that some children could have an Education Health Care Plan (EHCP) which might detail specific details or targets.